ymao1993/Multi-sensor-Voxel-Hashing/docs/Checkpoint.md

 Currently we are considering the following metrics that can be used to schedule the inputs:

-+ The estimated camera pose
++ The number of unprocessed frames in each input's buffer

-+ The velocity of the camera
++ The estimated camera pose, and its locality with respect to the portion of hash table being in GPU memory

-+ The confidence of the frame's frustum
++ The confidence of the frame's frustum measuring how well the scene is reconstructed.